Antcating/TelegramCrawler/README.md

 You can change your starting channel prompt in the `config.ini` file on the row `START_CHANNEL_USERNAME`.

-Also, if you are deploying your backend on external server and not locally - you can specify `ip:port` of your server.
+Also, if you are deploying your backend on external server and not locally - you can specify `ip:port` of your server on the row `SERVER`.

 ## ⛏️ Built Using <a name = "built_using"></a>